BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Introduction

 \section{Introduction}

 When stacking a tower of blocks as a child, we learn not only to build upward but to probe structure: which elements are load-bearing, which are redundant, and how removing one piece will redistribute forces.
 After even a brief examination, we form a mental model of the tower's geometry and dependencies.
-Professional bridge inspectors exercise this same spatial reasoning at scale.
-As they move through egocentric viewpoints, they synthesize visual evidence via a systematic process guided by standards like the American Association of State Highway and Transportation Officials (AASHTO) Manual for Bridge Element Inspection (MBEI).
-This requires decomposing the structure into a hierarchy of components and elements, assessing condition objectively, and documenting these findings with structured outputs per the Specifications for the National Bridge Inventory (SNBI).
+Professional bridge inspectors exercise this form of spatial reasoning: moving through egocentric viewpoints, they synthesize visual evidence across components and time to assess structural condition with real consequences.
+This form of spatial reasoning strongly aligns with the task of Embodied Question Answering (EQA).

 Recent embodied and spatial question answering benchmarks for vision-language models (VLMs) \cite{Yang2024ThinkingIS,das2018embodied,openeqa} tend to evaluate reasoning over small spatial extents and relatively simple queries, such as object counts or relative positions in constrained scenes.
 While these benchmarks are invaluable for measuring core capabilities, they under-represent challenges found in real-world deployments.
 These challenges include vast spatial extents, hierarchical organization from global overviews to fine-grained details, heterogeneous imaging conditions, and reconciling observations with domain-specific criteria.